 Deadlifts are one hell of a movement which means you should be doing them if you’re not already.
 The real question is what benefits don’t they offer?
 Deadlifts build mass like no other… and strength?
 It’s game over!

-It’s a movement which both sounds cool and works extremely well.
+The Sumo deadlift is a movement which both sounds cool and works extremely well.
 In fact, getting into a sumo stance to lift anything heavy is quite common (So you can see where we’re getting at with this).

 But what makes it such a great movement?
 Well, we promised to give you “4 awesome benefits of Sumo deadlifts,” so here they are…